crcn/node-guava/README.md

 What are some cool stuff?
 -------------------------

-- Listen to any query for inserts before they're sent to the database (no more querying for changes).
+- Listen to any query for inserts before they're sent to the database
 - Saves hits to the database for realtime applications
 - Supports mongodb statements: $all, $exists, $mod, $ne, $in, $nin, $nor, $or, $and, $size